kendopunk/typoglycemia-rs/README.md

 use typoglycemia::{typoglycemia, typoglycemia_leet};

 fn main() {
-    let s = "It was the best of times, it was the worst of times, \
+    let s = "It was the best of times, it was the worst of \
-    it was the age of wisdom, it was the age of foolishness, it was the epoch of \
+    times, it was the age of wisdom, it was the age of \
-    belief, it was the epoch of incredulity, it was the season of Light, it was \
+    foolishness, it was the epoch of belief, it was the epoch \
+    of incredulity, it was the season of Light, it was the \
-    the season of Darkness, it was the spring of hope, it was the winter of despair...";
+    season of Darkness, it was the spring of hope, it was \
+    the winter of despair...";

     let t = typoglycemia(s);
     println!("{}", t);

-    // It was the bset of tiems, it was the wrsot of tiems,
+    // It was the bset of tiems, it was the wrsot of
-    // it was the age of wdsiom, it was the age of fssenohilos, it was the epoch of
+    // tiems, it was the age of wdsiom, it was the age of
-    // beelif, it was the epoch of iledruicnty, it was the seosan of Lhgit, it was
+    // fssenohilos, it was the epoch of beelif, it was the epoch
+    // of iledruicnty, it was the seosan of Lhgit, it was the
-    // the saeosn of Dnaserks, it was the sinprg of hpoe, it was the wtiner of dpaiser...
+    // saeosn of Dnaserks, it was the sinprg of hpoe, it was
+    // the wtiner of dpaiser...

     let l = typoglycemia_leet(s, 1);
     println!("{}", l);

-    // 1t was th3 83st of tm31s, 1t was th3 wrsot of tm31s,
+    // 1t was th3 83st of tm31s, 1t was th3 wrsot of
-    // 1t was th3 ag3 of wdo1sm, 1t was th3 ag3 of fsoslhon31s, 1t was th3 3ocph of
+    // tm31s, 1t was th3 ag3 of wdo1sm, 1t was th3 ag3 of
-    // 83l13f, 1t was th3 3poch of 13c1ltrdnuy, 1t was th3 soas3n of Lhg1t, 1t was
+    // fsoslhon31s, 1t was th3 3ocph of 83l13f, 1t was th3 3poch
+    // of 13c1ltrdnuy, 1t was th3 soas3n of Lhg1t, 1t was th3
-    // th3 soa3sn of Dkr3nass, 1t was th3 snpr1g of hpo3, 1t was th3 w1n3tr of d1p3asr...
+    // soa3sn of Dkr3nass, 1t was th3 snpr1g of hpo3, 1t was
+    // th3 w1n3tr of d1p3asr...

     let e = typoglycemia(
-        "Emojis can convey emotions that might be difficult to express \
+        "Emojis can convey emotions that might be difficult \
-    through text alone.
-For example, a smiley face 😊 can show happiness, while a \
+        to express through text alone.
+For example, a smiley \
+        face 😊 can show happiness, while a sad face 😞 can \
-    sad face 😞 can express sadness.
-Emojis can also emphasize certain words or \
+        express sadness.
+Emojis can also emphasize certain \
-    phrases.
-For example, using a thumbs-up emoji👍 after a positive statement can \
+        words or phrases.
+For example, using a thumbs-up emoji👍 \
-    reinforce the message.
+        after a positive statement can reinforce the message. \
         It's best to use emojis sparingly to avoid overwhelming \
         the reader and maintain clarity.",
     );
     println!("{}", e);

-    // Emijos can cvnoey enitooms taht mhigt be dciulfift to eseprxs tourhgh text anole.
+    // Emijos can cvnoey enitooms taht mhigt be dciulfift
-    // For eamplxe, a simely fcae 😊 can sohw hnpaesips, wihle a sad fcae 😞 can epexrss
+    // to eseprxs tourhgh text anole.
+For eamplxe, a simely
+    // fcae 😊 can sohw hnpaesips, wihle a sad fcae 😞 can
-    // sasneds.
-Eojmis can aslo eihmazspe ciaertn wdros or psrheas.
-For expmlae, using a
+    // epexrss sasneds.
+Eojmis can aslo eihmazspe ciaertn
+    // wdros or psrheas.
+For expmlae, using a tubmhs-up emjoi👍
-    // tubmhs-up emjoi👍 after a pvtiiose statenemt can rencrfoie the mgsasee.
-It's bset
+    // after a pvtiiose statenemt can rencrfoie the mgsasee.
-    // to use eiomjs srpgliany to aovid oeenwlvrmhig the reedar and miaiatnn cialrty.
+    // It's bset to use eiomjs srpgliany to aovid oeenwlvrmhig
+    // the reedar and miaiatnn cialrty.
 }
 ```